What does the word ‘vegan’ really mean?

 There certainly is an initial learning period, during which new habits are established, and the vegan newbie might be surprised or even shocked to learn where certain animal products find their way into our lives.
 But each time we pass up a non-vegan item in favor of a vegan alternative (or even in favor of no alternative, as many of us have done many a time) we can feel strengthened by our knowledge that we have not sacrificed our covenant with the animals for something as trivial as taste, habit, comfort, or convenience.

-I could never hurt an animal.
+I love animals, and would never want to hurt them.
 But why does that mean I should become vegan?

 I’m already a vegetarian, and I avoid products that involve extreme cruelty, such as veal and foie gras.
 Isn’t that enough?